 Always stay hydrated.
 Get sufficient fluid intake from water and the variety of tropical fruits you find on the island.

 Eating plenty of fresh fruits and vegetables helps you stay healthy as well.
 You can get the nutrients you need to boost your immune system and maintain a strong body.
-Make sure you eat the recommended amount of lean proteins every day, too.
+If you dislike vegetables, you can go for green supplements Make sure you eat the recommended amount of lean proteins every day, too.

 Additionally, don’t forget to drink your medicines, if you need to take any, and prescribed supplements.